-See Section 2.1.3 Definitions for the NIST definition of each cloud model under LOT 1 (Public laaS/PaaS, Community laaS/PaaS, and Private laaS/PaaS).
+See Section 2.1.3 Definitions for the NIST definition of each cloud model under LOT 1 (Public IaaS/PaaS, Community IaaS/PaaS, and Private IaaS/PaaS).

 How to Compete - Calls Offs or Mini Competitions?

 Qualification criteria for a Cloud Services RFP should cover critical elements and minimum standards, and should not include "nice to have" standards.
 Adding additional standards above the baseline for vendors qualifying for the framework can lead to some vendors being unable to bid, and ultimately less choice for purchasers.